Skip to Content

 Just on the outskirts of Canmore are a couple of caves that are really incredible to explore if you’re up for an adventure!
 Canmore Cave Tours offers a couple of different tours with different lengths of time and prices.
 This Canmore caving adventure tour is what I recommend that you book!
 It’s actually one of the most popular tours in Canmore.

 You will start your experience underground with a 59-foot (18-meter) rappel into the cave – how cool!
-You then spend an impressive 4.5 hours exploring underground.
-The full 6-hour tour costs $179.49 CAD for adults.
+You then spend an impressive 4.5 hours exploring the underground.
+We had so much fun on this experience, I know you will too!
+The full 6-hour tour costs $200 CAD for adults and can be reserved in advance online.

 If you visit Canmore in the winter, cross-country skiing is a must.
 Canmore is known across the globe for its Nordic Centre, which is home to some of Canada’s top cross-country ski tracks!
 Afterward, warm up with a coffee from one of the delicious local cafes in Canmore.